THE VEGAN MOVEMENT

 Someday animal rights will become an accepted norm (if humanity survives long enough!) because of the ethical reasons, as well as the health and ecological reasons that we can’t continue to ignore.

 It’s never too late to stop being a part of it.
 Do some research.
 Watch some videos.
 Talk to a vegan.
 Find out about all of the delicious and nutritious alternatives.
-The only regret most people have about becoming vegan is that they wish they had done it sooner.
+Vegans will tell you that the one regret they have is not going vegan sooner.

 TWO AGENDAS: WHO’S LYING TO YOU?